-- Valid driver's license or other government photo ID
+- A valid driver's license or other government photo ID

 - Service and maintenance records

-According to KBB’s own information, “participating dealers are required to honor your instant cash offer, provided the information and condition you provided when creating your offer are confirmed to be accurate by the participating dealer."
-Therefore, it's key that car owners be vigilant and ensure that any dealer looking to lower the value presents clear and concrete proof that your description was inaccurate.
+According to KBB, "participating dealers are required to honor your instant cash offer, provided the information and condition you provided when creating your offer are confirmed to be accurate by the participating dealer."
+Therefore, it's key that a car owner ensures that any dealer looking to lower the value presents clear and concrete proof that the original description was inaccurate.

 The Inspection: How a Car's Condition Impacts Your Offer

-When taking the car to the participating dealership for inspection, there is a visual inspection carried out of both the interior and exterior.
-The task here is to ensure that the car matches whatever description you have indicated when getting your cash offer.
+When taking the car to the participating dealership for inspection, a visual check is carried out of both the interior and exterior.
+The task here is to ensure that the vehicle matches the description provided during the initial part stage of the process.

-For example, you might have declared that there were paint chips on the driver's side of the bumper, as well as a scuff mark on the driver side door sill.
-These will first be checked to ensure they are as described.
-If your "paint chips" are actually a rusted bumper with half the paint missing, then you can expect a decrease in the offer.
+For example, you might have referenced paint chips on the driver's side of the bumper and a scuff mark on the driver's side door sill.
+These issues are first checked to ensure they are as described.
+If your "paint chips" are actually a dented bumper with half the paint missing, then expect a lower offer.

-- The vehicle title - It can't be a salvage title, gray market vehicle, a taxi, or a limousine.
+- The vehicle title —The car can't have a salvage title or be a gray market vehicle, taxi, or limousine.

 Is KBB a Good Deal?

-As with any online instant cash offer for your car, it's firstly crucial to remember that it will never be as much as you would get if you sold the car to a private buyer.
-Car values are often split into different categories: sale value, lot value, trade-in value, auction value, etc.
+As with any online instant cash offer, it's crucial to remember that it will never be as much as you would get if you sold the car to a private buyer.
+Car values are often split into different categories: sale value, lot value, trade-in value, and auction value, to name a few.

-The numbers aren't usually too far apart, but they are different.
-The highest is the direct sales value, which should be according to the market value of the vehicle assuming there's no additional damage.
+The numbers aren't usually too far apart, but each is different.
+The highest is the sales value, which should match the vehicle's market value assuming there's no damage.

-When considering whether your offer is a good deal, typically the natural response is to go price compare.
-Which is exactly why Topmarq was created.
-How do you know you're getting a good deal unless you check what other offers are out there?
+When considering whether your offer is a good deal, the natural response is to compare pricing.
+This is precisely why Topmarq exists.
+How do you know you're getting a good deal unless you check other offers?